subigya-js/contact-manager/README.md

 # Contact Manager API

-This is a RESTful API for managing contacts, built with Node.js, Express, and MongoDB.
+A robust RESTful API for managing contacts, built with Node.js, Express, and MongoDB.

 ## Features